 Mr. Wallaby’s Christmas Tree by Robert Barry, Doubleday, 2000.
 Mr. Wallaby’s tree is too tall for the parlour.
 What to do?
 Rhyming text.
 Delightful.

 The Puppy Who Wanted a Boy by Jane Thayer, re-illustrated by Lisa McCue, Harper Collins, 2005; original illustrations by Seymour Fleishman for Morrow, 1958.
 Most boys want puppies for Christmas.
 This puppy wants a boy.
-Judy can’t read this one without crying.
+Judi can’t read this one without crying.

 Merry Christmas Big Hungry Bear by Don and Audrey Woods, Childs Play, 2004.
 Little Mouse worries who will bring a present to Big Hungry Bear who lives on the top of the hill.
 These are the same characters who first appeared in the beloved The Little Mouse, The Red Strawberry and the Big Hungry Bear, 1984.

-Judy has ordered Jan Brett’s latest Christmas book, The Animals’ Santa, Putnam, 2014, based on how kids respond to Brett’s tried and true story, The Mitten.
+Judi has ordered Jan Brett’s latest Christmas book, The Animals’ Santa, Putnam, 2014, based on how kids respond to Brett’s tried and true story, The Mitten.
 She says her students love to predict the next animal to appear in Brett’s books by looking carefully at the illustrations.

 The Santa Mouse by Michael Brown, illustrated by Elfrieda DeWitt, Barnes and Nobles, 1996; reprinted from the original Grosset and Dunlap, 1966.
 A cute classic in which a mouse gets to go along with Santa on his deliveries.